---->

 information-handling robot universe theory perhaps more advanced

-than the simpler mechanical clockwork-robot universe theory which
+than the simpler mechanical universe theory that

 'simple element' - and that most vain terrestrial phantasm of the